 \ Public investment is represented by tax abatement value.

 &lt;sup>12 Assistance information for other programs is covered in other sections of the report.
-IRB sales tax exemption on project construction materials are part of a state-exemption program and tracked by the state.
-The state monitors compliance with this exemption, which is dependent on construction schedules.
+IRB sales tax exemption on project construction

 &lt;sup>13 Private capital investment per Grandstand's 2016 tax abatement questionnaire.